-Kids don't need to do anything about body hair until they reach puberty, and then it is your choice.
+Kids don't need think about body hair until they reach puberty, and then it is your choice whether to remove some of your body hair.
 There is nothing bad about body hair!

-Some boys start to grow facial hair at a fairly young age.
-It's a good idea to learn how to shave it off by watching an older male shave.
+Some boys start to grow facial hair at a fairly young age and others do not until they are older teens.
+If you want to learn how to remove hair on your face, it's a good idea to learn how to shave it off by watching an older male shave.
 Get him to coach you through the first few times rather than starting by yourself, as it could be messy!